Pastor and Retired Soldier Jailed Over Death of Man in Fight Over GH¢50 Note

 • A retired military officer and a pastor were convicted of killing a man over a purported counterfeit GH¢50 note

-• The suspects who were convicted have been identified as Joseph Abusah and Benjamin Kofi Agbetiafah
+• The suspects who were convicted for the crime were identified as Joseph Abusah and Benjamin Kofi Agbetiafah

-• The court took into consideration the six-month period the suspects spent on remand when sentencing them
+• The court also took into consideration the six months the suspects spent on remand when sentencing them

-The dispute over the money led to the death of one Solomon Dapaah.
+The dispute over the money led to the death of a person named Solomon Dapaah.

-A retired military officer and a pastor are going to jail after killing a man over a purported counterfeit GH¢50 note
+A retired military officer and a pastor are sentenced to jail terms after killing a Ghanaian man over a purported counterfeit GH¢50 note.
+Credit: Doug Berry/RODWORKS

 Source: Getty Images